The ancient crocodile!

 It's incredible that millions of years ago crocodiles like the Dyrosaurus we're roaming the margins of lagoons and brackish waters, even marine adaptions occur alongside dinosaurs.
 If they could tell their story...

-According to a variety of studies in recent years, crocodiles were very different reptiles to the ones we are familiar with today with a more diverse adaptable abilities.
-Their evolution and anatomical variation during the Mesozoic Era was remarkable, having to evolve lifestyles and feeding habits unlike anything in our time today.
+According to a variety of studies in recent years, crocodiles were very different reptiles to the ones we are familiar with today with more diverse adaptable abilities.
+Their evolution and anatomical variation during the Mesozoic Era were remarkable, having to evolve lifestyles and feeding habits unlike anything in our time today.

-Variable examinations on the shape and bio-mechanical function of the lower jaws in over 100 ancient crocodiles during the Mesozoic period which began 251 million years ago and covered over 170 million years.
+Variable examinations on the shape and biomechanical function of the lower jaws in over 100 ancient crocodiles during the Mesozoic period which began 251 million years ago and covered over 170 million years.
 Show these studies reveal the ancient crocodiles invaded the Jurassic seas and evolved jaws built primarily for water efficiency, streamline narrow gharial types which course through currents more efficiently aiding speed and the capture of agile prey like fish.